sidbohra2001/SecureVault/README.md

 - Improve the UI
 - Change the apps logo
 - Login to return user data
+- Implement proper color combination (New Font and Background)

 ### Features to be Implemented
-- Implement proper color combination
 - Implement forgot password functionality
 - Implement User Data Storage